Pythagora-io/gpt-pilot/README.md

 All generated code will be stored in the folder `workspace` inside the folder named after the app name you enter upon starting the pilot.

 **IMPORTANT: To run GPT Pilot, you need to have PostgreSQL set up on your machine**

+After installing postgresql connect to it and create a username and a database for GPT Pilot to use ` sudo -u postgres -i createuser -l -d -P custom_username postgres@:~$ createdb gpt-pilot -O custom_username
+`
 <br>

 ## 🐳 How to start gpt-pilot in docker?